doxter/doxter-api-docs/calendar/index.md

 HTTP Basic authentication.
 Username and password come from a valid login on Doctena.
 One account can have many logins.
 One login can also be connected to many accounts.
 Passwords can be reset on the **login page**.

-API Base URL: https://www.doxter.de/api/v2/ (still on doxter.de for backwards compatibilty with existing implementations)
+API Base URL: https://www.doxter.de/api/v2/ (still on doxter.de for backward compatibilty with existing implementations)

 ### Fields and Parameters